AoiYamada/koa2-restful/README.md

 1. use Snake case for folder and http method for filename.
 2. use `_${folder_name}.spec.js` for unit test
 3. `__${variable_name}` for global variable
-...

-## Notes
-For each method, export an array of koa middleware.
-If body parser is needed, append `koaBody()` before the middleware, ref: `./app/v0/demo/get.js`.